ByteYue/PupilCalculationCare/Instruction.md

 docker-compose -f docker-compose-dev.yml up
 ```

-This starts a local MongoDB database on `localhost:27017`.
+This starts a local PostgreSql database on `localhost:5432`.
 The database will be populated with test records from the
 [init-db.sql](init-db.sql) file.